Immersalab/Glint3D/ai/FOR_MACHINES.md

 - IF required data is missing:
   - STOP immediately.
   - LOG a blocker_encountered event.
-  - REPORT: “Missing data — execution paused.”
+  - REPORT: â€œMissing data â€” execution paused.â€
   - WAIT for explicit human instruction.

 ## 2. SOURCE OF TRUTH